 Moving air creates a wind chill effect, which makes the air feel cooler than it actually is.
 This cooling effect will allow you to raise the thermostat up as much as 4 degrees, reducing your kilowatt usage.

-Purchasing a fan that has bi-directional blades can add to your savings.
+Purchasing a ceiling fan that has bi-directional blades can add to your savings.
 In the summer, the fan can be used at the normal setting, circulating the cool air from your A/C. In the winter, the setting can be changed to create an up draft that will push the rising warm air from your heating system closer to the floor keeping the room temperature comfortable; again, saving energy costs.

 Here are some considerations when purchasing a ceiling fan: